ammrat13/flush-reload-test/README.md

 record.

 A copy of the victim `gnupg` binary used can be found in the `/gnupg/` directory.
-That folder also has the script used to build the program under GCC 12.2.0.
+That folder also has the home directory used, as well as the script used to build the program under GCC 12.2.0.
 One can use the `/run.sh` script to spy on a signature and dump the raw data to standard out.

 The raw data can be analyzed with the script `/analysis/analyze.nim`.
 Again, one can check that file for the command-line options the script takes.
 It takes one